 This document will teach you how to create your first S-Docs template and navigate to the template editor.
-Since S-Docs is 100% native to Salesforce, creating your first S-Docs template is a simple process.
+Since S-Docs is 100% native to Salesforce, creating your first template is a simple process.
 Any records you create using S-Docs will be stored within the Salesforce cloud.
 To learn more about the S-Docs template editor, click here.
 To view the S-Docs template library, which contains free and easy-to-customize downloadable templates, click here.

 Click over to the S-Docs Templates tab.
 This page will display all of the templates you create.
 To create a new one, click New.

 This will bring up the initial template creation page (not the template editor).
-To get started quickly, you only need to complete the fields indicated in red and then click the Save button.
-In this example we will create an opportunity sheet from the "Opportunity" object, but you can enter any values you want.
+To get started quickly, you only need to complete the fields indicated with a red asterisk, and then click the Save button.
+In this example we will create an opportunity summary sheet from the "Opportunity" object, but you can enter any values you want.
 All of the fields are explained below.